 An Introduction to WiFi

-Wireless technology has widely spread lately and you can get connected almost anywhere; at home, at work, in libraries, schools, airports, hotels and even in some restaurants.
+Wireless technology is very popular nowadays and you can get connected almost anywhere; at home, at work, in libraries, schools, airports, hotels and even in some restaurants.

 Wireless networking is known as WiFi or 802.11 networking as it covers the IEEE 802.11 technologies.
 The major advantage of WiFi is that it is compatible with almost every operating system, game device, and advanced printer.